Frequently Asked Questions (FAQs)

 Do I/my parents make too much money to qualify for aid?

 There is no income cut-off to qualify for federal student aid.
 Many factors besides income - from the size of your family to the age of your older parent - are taken into account.
 Your eligibility is determined by a mathematical formula, not by income alone.
 If you do not qualify for grant funds, you will qualify for loan funds as long as you are meeting satisfactory academic progress.
-Don't make assumptions about what you will get; the application is free to file, so we recommend that you complete it to determine your eligibility.
+Do not make assumptions about what you will get; the application is free to file, so we recommend that you complete it to determine your eligibility.
 You will not be required to accept any aid that you do not want to receive.

 Where can I get the forms that I need for financial aid?